AbiodunAnalyst/SERVICE_CHARGE/README.md

 # 📦 **Project Overview**

 This repository contains a production-ready **ETL and BI analytics system** for bank service charge transactions.
-The project transforms raw CSV, Excel, and ZIP files into a structured **PostgreSQL data mart**, enriched with engineered features and visualized through an interactive **Power BI dashboard**.
+The project transforms raw CSV, Excel, and ZIP files into a structured **PostgreSQL data mart**, enriched with engineered features and visualized through an interactive **Power BI dashboard and BI App deployment**.

 It demonstrates: